NebulaServices/luminous-docs/README.md

 make sure to set the `LOCAL_URL` environment variable to the public url of the site.

+to reindex search, set `ALGOLIA_PRIVATE_API_KEY` to the private key of the algolia account, and then run `pnpm index` after building the site.

 ## Credits

 Documentation made using [Fumadocs](https://fumadocs.vercel.app/)